knowler/dotfiles/README.md

 ### Using the `dots` Git wrapper alias

-Following those who have used the bare-repo method of dotfiles before me, I have made an alias (two actually) as a wrapper around Git to make updating these dotfiles a breeze.
-They are `dotfiles` and `dots` (I am lazy and use the latter).
+Following those who have used the bare-repo method of dotfiles before me, I have made an alias `dots` as a wrapper around Git to make updating these dotfiles a breeze.
 You will notice a few integrations do not work like any shell autocompletion or editor Git integration.
 I am sure that someone else has those things solved, I just haven’t found that yet.
 Note that with using the repo through the helper, you will need to explicitly add new files.
 This includes new files that are created as a product of renaming another file.

+### Quickly edit a tracked dotfile

+I have a script `dot` which feeds all tracked dotfiles into `fzf` for selection.

 ### Installing packages and keeping package lists up-to-date